 Once one of Apex Legends’ most cherished weapons, the Wingman remains the best pistol for sheer damage - but its reduced magazine size of 4 bullets means you’ll be desperate for an extended mag where possible.

-Without it, aim for the head – there’s no Skullpiercer hop-up anymore, but it still does impressive damage.
+Without it, aim for the head – the return of the Skullpiercer means this trusty pistol does 2.25x headshot damage.

 The Spitfire has a huge magazine and is pretty accurate when firing from the hip - albeit at a lower rate of fire that keeps recoil fairly manageable.